callionica/htmf/README.md

+# HyperTextMicroFramework (htmf v0.7)
-# htmf (HyperTextMicroFramework v0.7) provides shared state for multipage web applications
+# htmf provides shared state for multipage web applications

 `htmf` is a micro-framework for allowing multipage web applications to preserve elements (such as `audio` and `video`) across navigations using the powerful technique of *self framing*.